Also known as: tucked flag, tuck human flag, tuck flag hold, wall bar tuck flag

 What are the benefits of the tucked human flag hold?

-How can I progress to or regress from the tucked human flag hold?
+How can I progress to the full human flag or find alternatives?